MAEchevarria/django-blog/README.md

 Open http://localhost:8000

 ## Additional notes
-This application is using a postgresql database: `django_blog`.
-The database can be changed in `settings.py`
+This application is using a PostgreSQL database: `django_blog`, that can be changed in `blog_proj/settings.py`
 ```python
 DATABASES = {
     'default': {